Agency and Active Inference

 There is a standing test for any framework that claims to describe something real rather than something invented: other people, starting from different problems with different tools, should keep running into the same structure.
 If they never do, the framework is probably an artifact of its own vocabulary.
 If they do — independently, repeatedly, in detail — that is evidence the framework has hold of a joint in nature.

-The physics of agency passes this test, and the examiner is Karl Friston.
+The physics of agency meets that test in the work of Karl Friston.

 Friston’s free-energy principle began as a unified theory of the brain and grew into something more ambitious: an account of what any self-maintaining system must do to keep existing.
 On this picture, every organism — every cell, every brain, every agent — carries an internal model of its world and works ceaselessly to keep that model and the world in registration.
 It has two moves available.
 It can update the model to fit the sensory evidence, which is perception.
 Or it can act on the world until the evidence fits the model, which Friston calls active inference.
 Both moves minimize the same quantity: variational free energy, a measurable bound on how surprised the system is by what its senses report.
 An agent, in this framework, is a machine for driving prediction error down — and a system that stops doing so stops persisting.

-I arrived at the three laws of agency from a different direction entirely: from thermodynamics, from Landauer’s principle, from asking what it physically costs to steer the probability distribution over outcomes — the cost quantified in kybits.
-Nothing in that derivation mentions brains, prediction, or free energy.
-Yet when the two frameworks are laid side by side, the correspondence is not loose analogy.
-It is one-to-one, law by law.
+I arrived at the three laws of agency from a different direction entirely: from thermodynamics, from Landauer’s principle, from asking what it physically costs to steer a probability distribution over outcomes — with the distributional shift quantified in kybits.
+Nothing in that argument begins from brains, prediction, or variational free energy.
+Set the two frameworks side by side and a structural correspondence appears, law by law — striking enough to demand an explanation, but short of a derivation or a conversion between their quantities.
+It is evidence that both frameworks have hold of the same problem.

 The First Law: Control Is Work